alexlave100/cloudformation-infrastructure/README.md

-The resource are laid out in a tree structure to simulate the nested hierarchy of the stacks.
+The resources are laid out in a tree structure to simulate the nested hierarchy of the stacks.
 At the root of the project you have the root stack "cfn-infra.json" containing the backbone infrastructure.
 In every subsequent folder is a child stack template for the resource creation of specific categories in the AWS service catalog.